Whitmer: $600M Flint Water Deal a Step Toward Making Amends

-A $600 million deal between the state of Michigan and residents of Flint who were harmed by lead-tainted wateris a step toward making amends for a disaster that upended life in the poor, majority-Black city, Gov. Gretchen Whitmer said Thursday.
+A $600 million deal between the state of Michigan and Flint residents who were harmed by lead-tainted wateris a step toward making amends for a disaster that upended life in the poor, majority-Black city, Gov. Gretchen Whitmer said Thursday.

 City workers followed state environmental officials' advice not to use anti-corrosive additives.
-Without those treatments, water from the Flint River scraped lead from aging pipes and fixtures, contaminating tap water in homes and businesses.
+Without those treatments, water from the Flint River scraped lead from aging pipes and fixtures, contaminating tap water.

 The disaster made Flint a nationwide symbol of governmental mismanagement, with residents of the city of nearly 100,000 lining up for bottled water and parents fearful their children had suffered permanent harm.
 A criminal investigation that has resulted in only misdemeanor no-contest pleas so far was resumed last year.